seekdavidlee/eklee-shorturl/README.md

 2. If you don't want to do a redirect and just want to lookup a key, just add a querystring ```?action=lookup```.
 3. Swagger doc is included.
 Navigate to /swagger to view the API documentation.
 As you may already tell, the word "swagger" cannot be used as a id.
 4. You can add additional words to be banned as id.
 Create a configuration named BannedList and add all the words into a comma-deliminated list as the value.
+5. You can lookup visit stats by navigating to /stats/{year}.
+The api does not accept anything more than 5 years.

 ## Integration Test